NeuroML/Documentation/source/Userdocs/GettingStarted.md

 ## Example: Izhikevich point neuron model

-In this section, we look at the description of a simple single compartment Izhikevich point neuron model ({cite}`Izhikevich2003a`) in NeuroML, shown below:
+The description of a simple single compartment Izhikevich point neuron model ({cite}`Izhikevich2003a`) in NeuroML is shown below:
 ```{code-block} xml
 <?xml version="1.0" encoding="UTF-8"?>